Pyramid of Khafre

 Conclusion

 The Pyramid of Khafre stands proud and majestic between the Giza pyramid complex.
 Not only is it a marvellous structure, but it is also the last pyramid to retain the outer limestone.
-It is nearly impossible to not fall in awe of this brilliant monument of engineering and art.
+It is nearly impossible not to fall in awe of this brilliant monument of engineering and art.
 Khafre will forever be a gateway to the splendour of the ancient Egyptian civilisation.

-One of the most important Pyramids in Giza.
+1. One of the most important Pyramids in Giza.
 It is one of the most awesome structures keeping intact the limestone that has been used to build them.
 Reading about the pyramids gives goose-bumps.
 I keep wondering what a marvel of Architecture is!
 Such engineering!
 How could they do so?
 Only if w could have asked them and go back in a time machine.
 But we cannot.
 So read and enjoy and feel the thrill.
 Also, do visit…